 Light: Sun to part shade

-How “reliably” winter hardy is Salvia farinacea?
-That is a good question.
-When I had the cultivar ‘Blue Bedder’ in Mississippi, they returned the next spring but that was in zone 9.
 Salvia farinacea is considered perennial in USDA zones 7b-11, although there are reports of it returning as cold as 4b-5a.
-They are reliably self-sowing, so maybe in cooler zones, they come up from seed like my Salvia coccinea.
-Information online about the Cathedral™ Series, what little there is, says they are only hardy in USDA zones 9a-11.
+They are reliably self-sowing, so maybe they come up from seed in cooler zones like my Salvia coccinea.